Skip to content

 NEWSFLASH: Like it or Not, You Need To Outline

 Oi, You … Yes YOU Look, I’m not saying an outline is an absolute MUST for writers … Except I am and you are utterly bonkers if you don’t outline!
 (What??
 BRING IT!).
 Anyway, while I head off angry non-outlining writers at the pass, here’s why you SHOULD BE … Ready?
 Let’s go!
 1) The Industry Expects It As screenwriters, we need to get used to outlining, because that’s the way of the industry.
 No one is going to pay us real money just to dive into a draft head first and ‘see how we go’.
-If nothing else, what happens… Read More »NEWSFLASH: Like it or Not, You Need To Outline
+If nothing else, what… Read More »NEWSFLASH: Like it or Not, You Need To Outline

 Share this: